 How to stop a panic attack

 In my previous blog post, I discussed the symptoms of a panic attack, and introduced how to stop a panic attack when it occurs.
 In this blog post, you’ll learn how to deal with panic attacks in more detail.
-I’ll start with the short-term solution, and then outline long-term solutions to reduce and eliminate panic attacks from your life.
+I’ll start with the short-term solution, and then outline long-term solutions for how to stop a panic attack.

-The most common treatments the western approach has to offer are either cognitive behavioural therapy (CBT) or medications.
-Both can help, but should be considered carefully.
+The most common treatments the western approach has to offer are either cognitive behavioral therapy (CBT) or medications.
+Both can help but should be considered carefully.
 This is especially true of medications, as some can be addictive.

 Another option is acupuncture.
 Acupuncture releases your body’s natural opioids, including encephalins and serotonin: